learn-co-curriculum/java-this-reference/README.md

    | `isWaggingTail = true;` | `this.isWaggingTail = true;` |
    | `weight++;`             | `this.weight++;`             |

-   Step twice to execute the two assignment statements.
+   Step-over twice to execute the two assignment statements.
 The object referenced by `this` is updated:
    ![fido debug update state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_fido2.png)

-5. Step again to complete the `getTreat()` method and return to the `main` method.
+5. Step-over again to complete the `getTreat()` method and return to the `main` method.
    Notice the `giveTreat` method has been removed from the call stack and the debugger has stopped at the next line of code `snoopy.giveTreat();`.
    ![fido givetreat method returned](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/fido_givetreat_complete.png)